scgolang/oscsync/README.md

 ## Problem

-Programs that are part of an NSM session need a way to synchronize to each other.
+Music programs that are clock-driven (e.g. sequencers) need a way to synchronize to each other.

 ## Requirements